daboross/wasm-wrapper-gen/README.md

 wasm-wrapper-gen
 ================

-JavaScript-wrapper generation for rust code targetting wasm32-unknown-unknown.
+JavaScript wrapper generation for rust code targeting wasm32-unknown-unknown.

 This repository is currently very WIP, but there's a full working example Cargo project in `examples/simple_summation/`.